 Finally, WalletInvestor has the most optimistic price forecast for SHIB.
 By the end of 2022, the platform expects the meme coin to be holding steady at around $0.00007, before going into a period of growth over the coming years.
 By the end of 2025, WalletInvestor predicts that Shiba coin will be worth $0.0002.

 It’s probably fair to say that there are mixed opinions when it comes to meme coins.
 Dogecoin’s most famous association is without a doubt that with Tesla CEO Elon Musk.
 He has made several tweets that appeared to express support for the token.

 Having previously described Dogecoin as “the people’s crypto” and has even tweeted that he plans to buy a Shiba Inu dog as “resistance is futile”.
 Musk’s first string of tweets sent the price DOGE up by as much as 47% within minutes of them being posted.
 Musk has also famously pledged to put an “actual Dogecoin on the actual moon”.

-However, in recent weeks, Musk seems to have cooled on Dogecoin and at one point urged people to exercise caution when investing in crypto.
+However, later, Musk seems to have cooled on Dogecoin and at one point urged people to exercise caution when investing in crypto.
 These comments did not specifically mention DOGE, but they were made in response to the coin’s impressive price runs and following speculation that Musk had too much influence over the crypto market.